The importance of professional boundaries

 Maintaining public confidence in the psychoanalytic profession is at the core of what we do.

 Our first standard: Make the care of patients your primary concern outlines the importance of professional boundaries.
+Swipe below.

 At the BPC we consider any breach or degradation of professional boundaries to be a very serious violation of psychoanalytic practise.
 This is a failture to act in a patient’s interest at puts them at risk of harm in many ways that can also result in public protection concerns.
-The BPC may investigate these concerns particularly where we’re contacted by the patient.
+The BPC may investigate these concerns, particularly where we’re contacted by the patient.

 What to do if you need to report your concerns about a BPC Registrant